RosettaCommons/documentation/rosetta_basics/file_types/Residue-Params-file.md

 A set of params files for commonly seen residues and metals is included with Rosetta, and can be found in Rosetta/main/database/chemical/residue_type_sets

+Params files can be automatically generated given a molfile, sdf file or pdb file of the desired building block/small molecule, using a script distributed with Rosetta, ``main/source/scripts/python/public/molfile_to_params.py``.
+Note that manual adjustments might be needed, according to the information below.
+The params file can be read in using the option ``-in:file:extra_res_fa``.

 The following lines are typically found in Ligand params files.
 This does not represent a complete documentation of the params fileformat.
 These files are read in core/chemical/residue\_io.cc

 -   **NAME** The name of the Residue.
 Must be unique among all residues loaded into Rosetta